 - You will NOT be able to register prior to your assigned registration date and time, if you have past-due fees, or if you have holds on your record. - You will need your RCCD ID number to access your registration.
-Click on Log-In Help on the WebAdvisor menu for assistance. - WebAdvisor is always available except during maintenance. - Confirm that you are registered for classes. - Click on Class Name/Deadlines; print out the deadlines for adding or dropping classes, payments and refunds. - Print My Class Schedule from WebAdvisor. - See information regarding Waitlists on the next page.
+Click on Log-In Help on the WebAdvisor menu for assistance. - WebAdvisor is always available except during maintenance. - · Confirm that you are registered for classes. - Click on Class Name/Deadlines; print out the deadlines for adding or dropping classes, payments and refunds. - · Print My Class Schedule from WebAdvisor. - See information regarding Waitlists on the next page.

-Section Number Class Name Units Days Time Alternate class selec ctions (in case any of your first choice cl asses are closed)
+Section Number Class Name Units Days Time Alternate class se elections (in case any of your first ch noice classes a re closed)